Magnus Gabriel De la Gardie: Career

 Being a member of a wealthy family of the highest esteem, De la Gardie was predestined for an eminent career.
 He received a thorough education from his teacher Mattias Björnklou, and was in 1639 elected rector illustris at Uppsala University, thanks to his ancestry; this position put a student on a board that oversaw the university, in the hopes that he could influence the government on economic matters favor of university through his relatives and other high level contacts.
 The next year, he travelled abroad to complete his training.
 Much of this period was spent in France and the Netherlands.
 When the Torstenson War between Sweden and Denmark broke out in 1643, De la Gardie returned to his native Sweden, and learned about warfare under the command of Field Marshal Gustav Horn.

 1644–1654: Under Queen Christina

-Early on during the reign of Queen Christina (1644–1654) De la Gardie became the queen's favourite at only 23 years of age.
-Being, reportedly, both well-mannered and good looking might have helped De la Gardie to gain the queen's favour.
-His knowledge concerning culture, politics and representation might also have impressed the queen just as his talent for organizing festivities and surrounding himself with extravagance and magnificence.
-His skill and interest in these areas was in demand during a time when individuals in power should not only be well-learned, resolute and rooted in history, but have a sense of details and possess splendour as well.
+Early on during the reign of Queen Christina (1644–1654) De la Gardie became the queen's favorite at only 23 years of age.
+His knowledge concerning culture, politics and representation impressed the queen just as his talent for organizing festivities.